Lyihao2020/ML-DL/README.md

 **Steven Paul Jobs.**

-This project start from May 31, 2023.
+This project starts from May 31, 2023.

 For ML - DL : NLP / CV / LLM Advanced